Legal Operations

 • Basic access control: Permissions are managed at the folder level, which can be complex and difficult to control as the volume of contracts increases.

-So if Google Drive isn't for the contract management is suitable, then what?
-Here is the software for Contract Lifecycle Management (CLM) into the game.
+So if Google Drive isn't suitable for contract management, then what?
+This is where Contract Lifecycle Management (CLM) software comes into play.

 What is CLM software?